Nankinmachi (Kobe Chinatown)

 How do I get to Kobe Chinatown from Osaka or Kobe Station?

-Take JR or Hankyu to Motomachi Station (5 min from Sannomiya, 25 min from Osaka).
-The Chinatown entrance is a 5-minute walk south from the station.
-Look for the ornate Chinese gate.
+Take JR or Hankyu to Motomachi Station (5 minutes from Sannomiya, about 25 minutes from Osaka).
+The Chinatown entrance is a 5-minute walk south from the station — look for the ornate Chouanmon Chinese gate.
+From JR Kobe Station it's a 10-minute walk east through Motomachi shopping arcade.

 What are the must-try foods in Kobe Chinatown?